nicolasbranco/blood-cell-detection/README.md

 ![image examples](examples/imgs_labels.png)

 Some more training and evaluation information can be found in the yolo_data after the notebook is run.

+## Single image prediction

+It is possible to detect and predict the classes and positions of a image.
+To do that use:

+"""
+    python predict.py IMG_PATH
+"""

+By default that will use the model on example, however that can be changed for others models if intended.

 ## comments